jupyter/notebook/docs/source/security.rst

 -  re-run notebooks when you get them (not always viable)
 -  explicitly trust notebooks via ``jupyter trust`` or the notebook menu (annoying, but easy)
--  share a notebook secret, and use an Jupyter profile dedicated to the collaboration while working on the project.
+-  share a notebook secret, and use a Jupyter profile dedicated to the collaboration while working on the project.

 Multiple profiles or machines